m3p5/VirtualT/README.md

 ## Background

 I ran into several build warnings and errors when I tried to build Version 1.7 of [McNeight/VirtualT](https://github.com/McNeight/VirtualT/tree/master) on macOS 26.3, so I cloned the respository and went to work fixing these issues.
-Version 1.8 builds with no errors for me, but I still have more regression testing to perform.
+Version 1.8 builds with no errors for me, but I still have more regression testing to perform, especially on Linux and Windows.
 See [ChangeLog](./ChangeLog) for a summary of my fixes.

 ---

 ## Screenshots

-Model 100
+**Model 100**
 ![Model 100](./screenshots/M100.png)
-Tandy 200
+**Tandy 200**
 ![Tandy 200](./screenshots/T200.png)

 ---